orangesamus/RocketPoolRapidResearchIncubator/RocketPoolRoadmap.md

    3. Proposals in this category have been voted on and approved by the pDAO.
 3. [Considering for Inclusion](#considering-for-inclusion):
    1. This section is categorized first by topic, with each topic listing the proposals being considered for inclusion.
+   2. This section lists the topics and proposals in no particular order.
-   2. These proposals may not have an RPIP yet and it is uncertain which Rocket Pool upgrade they will be included in (if at all).
+   3. These proposals may not have an RPIP yet and it is uncertain which Rocket Pool upgrade they will be included in (if at all).
-   3. This outline does not provide an exhaustive list of all proposals or research ideas, but instead prioritizes ideas being considered for inclusion.
+   4. This outline does not provide an exhaustive list of all proposals or research ideas, but instead prioritizes ideas being considered for inclusion.

 <br/>